How to Sext Without Feeling Stupid (or Getting Blocked)

 Start Slow and Easy

 Kind of like sex, sexting should start slow.
 Ease into things.
 Warm up first.
-The first sext shouldn’t be a dick pic unless you’ve received permission from the other person to send it.
+The first sext shouldn’t be a pic of your genitals unless you’ve received permission from the other person to send it.
 Keep it light and flirty at the beginning.
 This is your chance to say something to your partner or crush that you feel awkward saying out loud.
 Don’t go full raging sex maniac from the start if you don’t already have a sexual relationship or if you’re still getting to know each other.

 Proofread Before You Send

 Autocorrect is the bane of any texter’s existence, but in sexting what is supposed to be sexy becomes silly.
 Laughter is definitely great for sex, but dissolving into giggles makes it harder to get into the mood.
-The obvious one is “ducking” instead of “fucking” but kinky can become kitchen, anal has become also, and tits turn into time – or any other variation of autocorrect fails.
+The obvious one is “ducking” instead of “f*cking” but kinky can become kitchen, anal has become also, and tits turn into time – or any other variation of autocorrect fails.
 You can train your autocorrect but until you do, proofread your texts.

 Say What You Feel